opengrail/opengrail.github.io/_posts/2016-02-11-event-streams-core-async-time-series.md

 #Re-Stating our intentions

-The gap we have with the above code is that it will only ever report 0 or 1.

-That might might be useful if have an external aggregator but we can also aggregate in the go-loop directly:
+The problem we have here is that we need to retain the latest value of the stock otherwise we will only ever report 0 or 1.
+That might might be useful if have an external aggregator but we can also aggregate in the go-loop directly

 {% highlight clojure %}
 (defn stock-levels [orders deliveries]